metaBIOlab/metabio/_members/Frodo.md

   github: frodo-baggins
 ---

-Hello, we are presenting our new member, Frodo.
+Hello, we are presenting our new undergrad, Frodo.
 Frodo is a nice guy from the Lord of the Rings (a very big book).
+He lives at The Shire.

+Frodo enjoys suuper long walks.